Dimension 11 — Rokon City Municipal Hospital (RCMH)

 “Imagine if you brought some plague here, though.
 The headlines being like, ‘alien comes into Sooted Star and kills the entire human population with killer bacteria.’”
 Sage laughed heartily.

-“They didn’t seem surprised that I am traveling interdimensionally for the first time.
-But I am just glad that I wasn’t found to be carrying some deadly thing.
+“I’m surprised they didn’t question where from I am.
+But I am just a glad that I wasn’t found to be carrying some deadly virus.
 If I was, I would be—uh, ‘hammered,’ if that is the word to use?”

 Kiri looked a little defeated.
-“Right, of course.
-I know I probably don’t have to be so scared.”
+“Right, of course.”

 The two of them exited the car and headed toward the roof entrance of the apartment.
 It stood out as a single sheltered door leading down into a staircase.
 The second door down was the entrance to Sage’s apartment.